orackle/teo_flask/README.md

 - Setting up a flask backend for my react native project
 - Takes in a reference audio file for upload
 - Leverages [WhisperSpeech](https://huggingface.co/WhisperSpeech/WhisperSpeech) TTS model to extract semantics
-- Returns an audio file for the sample text
+- Generates an audio for the sample text sent in the POST request

 # Credits